AGRINFO AGRINFO logo

 Summary

-European Commission proposes updated list of countries that can export animal products to EU.
-Added: Armenia, Brazil, Kazakhstan, Thailand.
-Delisted: Belize, Brunei, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, Tunisia
+European Commission updates the list of countries that can export animal products to EU.
+Affected countries: Armenia, Belize, Brazil, Costa Rica, Cuba, Honduras, Kazakhstan, Nigeria, Tanzania, Thailand, Tunisia

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2021/405 as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products [scroll down to download]
+Commission Implementing Regulation (EU) 2025/354 of 21 February 2025 amending Implementing Regulation (EU) 2021/405 as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products

 Update